GluuFederation/oxAuth/Server/integrations/casa/README.md

 - Main script: `https://github.com/GluuFederation/community-edition-setup/blob/version_<version>/static/extension/person_authentication/Casa.py`
 - Dependant scripts: `https://github.com/GluuFederation/community-edition-setup/tree/version_<version>/static/casa/scripts`.
 These are bundled with a default installation; more scripts may be required depending on the authentication mechanisms to support.
 Gluu installer already copies the default scripts in their destination: `/opt/gluu/python/libs`
 - XHTML templates: `https://github.com/GluuFederation/oxAuth/tree/version_<version>/Server/src/main/webapp/casa`.
 More files may be required depending on the authentication mechanisms to support.
-These files are already hosted by oxAuth application
+These files are already hosted by oxAuth web application.

 Note: to locate the files that match your Gluu installation replace `<version>` with the (semantic) version of your Server.